 A cut finger is a common injury.
-People may sustain these injuries during falls or if they accidentally slip with a knife or other sharp object.
+People may sustain these injuries from falls or accidents with sharp objects.
+First aid for a cut finger may involve cleaning the cut, applying a bandage, and elevating the hand.

 A cut finger injury can range from mild to severe.
 Most minor cuts heal after first aid at home.
 However, deep cuts may require emergency treatment, such as stitches or surgery.